Glossary

 Mass participation

-Mass participation represents the lower section of the sports development continuum and includes efforts to improve participation opportunities in sports and recreation.
+Mass participation represents the lower section of the sports development chain and includes efforts to improve participation opportunities in sports and recreation.
 Initiatives are focused on introducing as many people as possible to a wide range of sport and recreation activities.

 Source: https://sportstec.co.za/

-Sports for all
+Sports for All

-Sport For All (SFA) is an umbrella term for recreation, sports development, mass participation programs, and cultural recreation activities aiming to provide leisure opportunities and health promotion to all social groups.
+Sport for All (SFA) is an umbrella term for recreation, sports development, mass participation programs, and cultural recreation activities aiming to provide leisure opportunities and health promotion to all social groups.

 Source: https://www.eolss.net/